BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 23/02/2019
 ---
 That was a good day!
 We had 'holiday' at our church.
 There was many people and friends.
 Afterwards with a group of friends we went to my aunt house and we were chatting :)

+24/02/2019
+---
+I almost forgot to write today's note.
+Uff...
+I used this beautiful Sunday to meet my friends and be with family. :D

+25/02/2019
+---
+What a day.
+Literally, I didn't have time to do anything.
+I went out at 10am and returned at 8pm.
+Mondays are gonna be tough.

+26/02/2019
+---
+Today I had classes related to math...
+Aaaaa I'm scared a bit.
+I've always been terrible in math and I think it's not better now.

+27/02/2019
+---
+And we're at the middle of the week.
+Today I had less classes so I could spend some time on my own things.
+In addition I ate a good lunch (vegetables and rice).

+28/02/2019
+---
+That was the last day of February.
+Today I was at the jSession, which is java communicy meeting.
+There was 2 presentations - first about how to not make our code legacy and the second one about AWS and serverless.
+Meetings like that are a great occassion to meet new people.

+01/03/2019
+---
+Friday and the new month.
+Sounds great! :).
+I did back to my hometown and went to the swimming pool with my cousins.
+Arghh!
+And one more thing.
+My car broke down, luckily after returning home.
+I don't know much about car mechanics, so tomorrow with my dad we'll see together what happened there.

+02/03/2019
+---
+I spent the day at home.
+I had fun with my brother's son :).
+Unfortunately, the problem with the car is serious and I have to give it to the mechanic.